 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Kansas City were slightly below average in January and February of 2020.1 Filings dropped sharply in April following a state-wide moratorium.
-Cases have slightly increased since then but remain below historical averages.2
+Eviction filings in Kansas City were slightly below average in January and February of 2020.1 Filings dropped sharply in April 2020, but rose again in the following months.2

 Jackson County is divided into 199 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2